pablof7z/hl-studio/.roo/rules/ORG.md

 > **Rule of thumb:** *If code is reused across screens, put it in **domain**; if it’s only useful for one flow, put it in **feature**.*

+> NEVER create files before they are actually needed, for example, don't create a types.ts file just because, or a stores dir.
+Only create parts of the structure that are actually needed.

 ### 1.1 Domain skeleton

 ```text